microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/New-MgRiskDetection.md

 ### -RiskEventType
 The type of risk event detected.
-The possible values are adminConfirmedUserCompromised, anomalousToken, anomalousUserActivity, anonymizedIPAddress, generic, impossibleTravel, investigationsThreatIntelligence, leakedCredentials, maliciousIPAddress,malwareInfectedIPAddress, mcasSuspiciousInboxManipulationRules, newCountry, passwordSpray,riskyIPAddress, suspiciousAPITraffic, suspiciousBrowser,suspiciousInboxForwarding, suspiciousIPAddress, tokenIssuerAnomaly, unfamiliarFeatures, unlikelyTravel.
+The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, passwordSpray, impossibleTravel, newCountry, anomalousToken, tokenIssuerAnomaly,suspiciousBrowser, riskyIPAddress, mcasSuspiciousInboxManipulationRules, suspiciousInboxForwarding, and anomalousUserActivity.
 If the risk detection is a premium detection, will show generic.
 For more information about each value, see riskEventType values.